Table of Contents

 Dubai has specific naming guidelines for businesses.
 The name should reflect the nature of your trade and adhere to the cultural norms of the UAE.
 Ensure it does not include offensive or religious terms.

-3. Register Your Company with the Dubai Economic Department (DED)
+3. Register with the relevant authority

-4. Obtain an Import-Export License
+4. Obtain an import-export license

 An import-export license is a prerequisite for conducting trade activities in Dubai.
 Free zones have their own licensing authorities, while mainland businesses must obtain the license through the DED.